aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 - Create and configure an Azure AD tenant
 - Synchronize the AD DS forest with the Azure AD tenant

-> For all the resources in this lab, we are using the **East US** region.
-Verify with your instructor this is the region to use for class.

 ## Lab objectives
 In this lab, you will complete the following exercises:
 - Exercise 1: Deploy an Azure VM hosting an Active Directory domain controller